BonkaNyde/bat_cave/README.md

-# School Portal #
+# Bat Cave #
-This is a PWA that manages CBC operations.
+This is a PWA content delivery platform.

 ## Dependencies ##
 To run this project, you need the following installed: